 If you have a dream to travel the world or build passive income from home, you’ll need the financial means to do so.
 Although education can help you build this kind of income, education does not always automatically mean you’re able to have stability or freedom.

-Most financial advisors suggest that you build income from a variety of streams.
+Most financial advisors suggest that you build an income from a variety of streams.
 For most people, the bulk of their income will be generated from their primary profession.
 However, income from stock portfolios or royalties from a book you’ve written can add additional streams of income.

 When you have a lot of income from things like stocks or book sales, you do not need to put in much work to continue building your wealth.
 This is what many people call “passive income.”